oceanprotocol-archive/OEPs/10/README.md

 ### Json Resource Descriptor

-Json resource descriptor or JRD is a standard which is based on [Extensible Resource Descriptor](https://www.packetizer.com/rfc/rfc6415/).
-It has been used as meta data description for resources on the web where a discovery service such as [WebFinger](https://www.techabulary.com/w/webfinger/) could be used to return public information published about an account, organization, or entity.
+Json Resource Descriptor or JRD is a standard which is based on [Extensible Resource Descriptor](https://www.packetizer.com/rfc/rfc6415/).
+It has been used as a metadata description for resources on the web where a discovery service such as [WebFinger](https://www.techabulary.com/w/webfinger/) could be used to return public information published about an account, organization, or entity.
 JRD has the following components:

 - expires